 In the center of the home page is a search box with a Find the Answer button.
 Use this feature to search for support documents using relevant terms.
 You can express your need as a phrase or as a single word.
 You may also use the search box in the upper right corner.

 Alerts and Notifications

 The front page of the Help site includes a section for alerts and notification, just below the header.
 Most of the time there are no alerts listed, but on occasion important notifications will be displayed here.
 These notifications might include virus warnings, computer security issues and server system outages.
 This field may cover any topic of special urgency that ITS personnel wish to communicate.
-This feature is tied in very closely with server monitoring provided by the ITS Control Center.
+This feature is tied in very closely with server monitoring provided by the ITS Operations Center.

 Browse by Topic

 On the left side of the interface, just below the site icon, is a list of the top subjects covered by the Help site.
 There are twelve top level categories, including Email, Security, and Software, among others.
 Below each of these listings are a few terms that hint at the sub-categories that fall under that subject.
 For example, under the heading you should see and .

 Clicking on these top level categories will expand the list to show links to each of the sub-categories.
 Selecting any of these second-level links will open a document result set on the right side of the interface, listing each document that falls under that category.
 For subjects that include documents, there might be several pages of results.

 When you search or browse for documents, a list of relevant documents will be returned in a result set in the main portion of the interface.
 Essentially, these results are a list of document information, including the title, ID number, and a brief description of the content, if one is available.
 Each document listing will be preceded by an icon.
 Clicking on the document title will open the document for viewing.

 Be aware that there might be several pages of results, depending on the category you browse or the terms you use in your search.
 To see another page of results, click on the numbers at the bottom of the page.
 The current page will be highlighted.